 This video was filmed in March 2016

 The closing date for applications for this course is Monday 17 September 2018.
-The course will start week commencing 2 October 2017 with an induction event before it starts (date tbc) for Warwick students and 28 September for NWHC students).
+The course will start week commencing 2 October 2018 with an induction event for all students on Saturday 29 September at the University of Warwick.

 The Foundation Degree:

 - Combines academic rigour with professional practice

 - Promotes key and transferable skills, e.g. leadership, communication

 - Prepares for career progression and is a route to further study

 - Offers optional modules in the third year: